+In today's layer 3 data center networks, traffic can be a mix of various multi-tenant TCP and UDP flows across both the physical underlay and virtual overlay network.
 Intermittent congestion within the network can be caused by the unfortunate mix of flows across the fabric.
-A small number of long duration elephant flows can align in such a way to create queuing delays for the larger number of short, but critical mice flows.
-The delay in the control loop for end-to-end congestion control of the elephant flows cannot prevent PFC flow control from being invoked.
+A small number of long duration elephant flows can align in such a way to create queuing delays for the larger number of short but critical mice flows.
+The queuing delays deter the end-to-end congestion control loop and cannot prevent PFC flow control from being invoked.
 When buffers fill and eventual flow-control kicks in, mice flows can be blocked by the unfortunate burst alignment of elephant flows.
 If PFC flow control is not being used, packet loss on short mice flows can result in full retransmission timeouts, significantly penalizing the latency of mice flows used for control and synchronization within the parallel application.

-Dynamic Virtual Lanes (DVL) is an implementation of Congestion Isolation (CI) that eliminates head-of-line blocking caused by the over-use of PFC.
-DVL identifies the flows that are causing congestion, isolates them to a separate traffic class and then signals to the upstream neighbor to do the same.
-DVL effectively moves the congestion out of the way, temporarily, while the end-to-end control loop has time to take effect.
+Dynamic Virtual Lanes (DVL) is an implementation of Congestion Isolation (CI) that eliminates head-of-line blocking caused by the over-use of PFC while supporting lossless behavior.
+Similar approaches have been deployed in slightly different context providing a base reference to the approach [18] [19] [20] [21] .
+DVL identifies the flows that are causing congestion, isolates them to a separate traffic class and potentially signals to the upstream neighbor to do the same.
+DVL effectively moves the congested flows out of the way, temporarily, while the end-to-end control loop has time to take effect.

 Figure 12 shows the operation of DVL.
 When flows unfortunately collide at the egress port of a switch, congestion is detected, and the offending flows are identified.
-Subsequent packets from the offending flows are routed through a dedicated congested flow queue (i.e. they are effectively moved out of the way).
+Subsequent packets from the offending flows are routed through a dedicated congested flow queue (i.e., they are effectively moved out of the way).
 Once the congested flow queue reaches a threshold, DVL signals to the upstream switch using a Congestion Isolation Packet (CIP) that contains enough information for the upstream switch to identify the same congested flow.
 The upstream switch also isolates the same flow and begins to monitor the depth of the congested flow queue.
 The packets in the congested flow queue are drained at a lower priority than other non-congested queues, so when congestion persists, the congested flow queue may fill.
 A switch implementing DVL may utilize Virtual Input Queuing (VIQ) to coordinate the congested flow queue with the ingress port.
 When the congested flow queue fills, the ingress port can issue PFC to avoid packet loss.
 Flow control is only blocking the congested flow queues and other well-behaved mice and elephant flows are free to traverse the fabric via non-congested queues.